 Your doctor has requested a computed tomography scan (CT or CAT) of your temporal bones.
 The temporal bones are situated at the sides and base of the skull.
 CT scans use X-ray technology and advanced computer analysis to create detailed pictures of the body.
 This cross-sectional scanning method allows the radiologist to look at different levels or slices of the temples or sides of the skull bone using a rotating X-ray beam.
-The radiologist is able to check each slice for injury or bony abnormalities. ur team of expert physicians, nurses and technologists is led by Barry Pressman, MD, Chief of Neuroradiology and Head and Neck Radiology.
+The radiologist is able to check each slice for injury or bony abnormalities.
+Our team of expert physicians, nurses and technologists is led by Barry Pressman, MD, chief of Neuroradiology and Head and Neck Radiology.

 Before Arriving for Your Procedure

 Please leave your jewelry and valuables at home and wear comfortable clothing.
 Because this is a scan of the head, anything like dentures, false teeth or implants, earrings, or hairpins can interfere with the scan and should be left at home.

 If your doctor gave you an order, please bring it with you.

 Although we do not anticipate any delay in your scheduled appointment, we recommend that you bring a book, a magazine or a music player to help pass any time you may have to wait.

 A radiology nurse or technologist will ask you a few questions regarding your medical history.

 You must inform the technologist, radiology nurse and/or physician of any allergies you may have before your exam.

 While positioning you on the exam table, the technologist will explain your procedure and answer any questions you may have.

 If contrast dye is being used, it will be injected through your IV.